 6. Know Your Assets’ Location at all Times

-One clear advantage of equipment asset tracking is always knowing exactly where your assets are.
+One clear advantage of equipment management and asset tracking is always knowing exactly where your assets are.
 This is usually not a concern when a business is operating stationary machines only, but construction equipment or a fleet of vehicles is usually on the move.
 If you can access your asset’s location at all times, it becomes much easier to schedule and plan ahead, which can save your company a lot of time and money.
 To successfully track your equipment’s location, your business can utilise RFID asset tracking or use a GPS-based asset tracking device.
 Another option is to attach a unique QR code to each asset, which your employees can scan using their phones or tablets.